leander-dsouza/breakout_gazebo/README.md

-# tetris_gazebo
+# breakout_gazebo
-A ROS1 package to simulate the tetris arcade game in Gazebo
+A ROS1 package to simulate the breakout arcade game in Gazebo